 Different kinds of tours in NYC

-Next up in my New York City travel guide… All the different ways you can tour and explore the city!
+Next up on my list of what to see in New York… It’s all the different ways you can tour and explore the city!

 Open top bus tour